Rainbow-CPaaS/Rainbow-Node-SDK/guide/Getting_Started.md

     ...
 });

+// It is also possible to listen to one event only once with the following code rainbowSDK.events.once("rainbow_on...", function fn_onrbevent() {
+    // remove the listener.
+    rainbowSDK.events.removeListener("rainbow_on...", fn_onrbevent);
+});

 ```

+_Note:_
+The Events class (rainbowSDK.events) extends the NodeJS.EventEmitter so you can use method from super class : `https://nodejs.org/api/events.html`

-For checking that everything works fine, you can add a log in your callbacks and see the result in your shell.
+For checking that everything works fine, you can add a login your callbacks and see the result in your shell.

 You're now ready to do greater things with the ALE Rainbow SDK for Node.JS!!!